Book: Eleven

 Eleven offers the opportunity to be paired with another book such as Cannery Row by John Steinbeck, The Emperor of Paris by C.S.
 Richardson or I am the Messenger Markus Zusak, or the movie Love Actually.
 Pair Eleven with any book or movie where seemingly unrelated human lives are loosely interwoven, often without the individuals involved even aware of the connections.

 While the primary characters are common through Cannery Row, there are a series of connected vignettes that have parallels to the connections among the strangers in Eleven.
 Near the end of Cannery Row, Mack and the boys are "the stone dropped in the pool, the impulse of which sent out ripples to all of Cannery Row and beyond."
 Couple a discussion of Cannery Row with Eleven.
-How is your view of the universe aligned or at odd's with the order or chaos present in both Eleven and Cannery Row
+How is your view of the universe aligned or at odd's with the order or chaos present in both Eleven and Cannery Row?

 I am the Messenger has parallels to this novel as characters tangentially related to the protagonist stream through the pages.
 Both offer omniscient narrators, and both Ed, in I am the Messenger, and Xavier are generally likable characters whose roles center on helping out friends and strangers.